RedsXDD/neopywal.nvim/README.md

 <details> <summary>Special</summary>

-Update your bufferline config to use the Neopywal components:
+Update your bufferline config to use the Neopywal highlights:

 > [!Note]
 > Bufferline needs to be loaded after setting up Neopywal or it will highlight incorrectly.